Sakai @ Rutgers

 OIT operates a number of computer labs on each of the New Brunswick campuses, some conveniently co-located in the University Libraries.
 In these labs, students have access to Windows and Macintosh computers, a wide variety of software applications as well as high speed laser and color printers.
 In a number of the OIT operated facilities, specialized instructional computing labs are available.
 These labs can accomodate anywhere from 20 to 50 students (depending on the location and schedule) and can provide hands-on access to specialized software during the teaching of the class.

-Enhanced Classroom Support (ECS) maintains and supports the operation of audio/visual equipment on the New Brunswick campuses' general purpose classrooms.
+Digital Classroom Services (DCS) maintains and supports the operation of audio/visual equipment on the New Brunswick campuses' general purpose classrooms.
 Since there are varying capabilities, review their website for the rooms or capabilities that are of interest.
 Helpful instructional videos are posted on the website.
-For more information including specific room configurations or to schedule training, please visit http://classrooms.rutgers.edu.
+For more information including specific room configurations or to schedule training, please visit http://dcs.rutgers.edu.

 Student Access to Mathematical Software